 Your writing inspiration can come from a variety of sources, and you shouldn’t be afraid to plunder the best features of their writing for your own style.
 However, although you should learn from the best, don’t just imitate them.
 It’s important to develop your own tone of voice to help your writing stand out from the crowd.

 Imagine you were in a band and wanted to write a song.
 If you just listened to The Beatles and tried to rewrite a song of theirs, nobody would be interested in it.
 It would be derivative, dull and uninteresting.
 Instead, it would be better to take influences from several different bands and incorporate them all into your own sound.

 If that sounds complicated, it doesn’t have to be.
 Because you already have your own tone of voice.
 Every message, text and email that you send projects it.
-Everyone speaks and writes in a unique way, so it’s just a case of finding yours and adapting it to different formats.
+Everyone speaks and writes in a unique way, so it’s just a case of finding your own voice - and learning how to communicate it.

 3. Know your audience

 Before you write anything for anyone you need to know and understand your audience.
 As we just mentioned, it’s important to develop your tone of voice in writing.
 But that doesn’t mean it can never change.
 It’s equally important to adapt it depending on the audience that you’re writing for.

 For example, let’s say you’re writing a blog aimed at people that are learning how to speak English.
 It would be a bad idea to employ technical language, idioms and jargon, because they probs ain’t gonna get the gist of what you’re harping on about.
 Right?